ErpNetDocs/tech/modules/logistics/inventory/inventory-control/planned-reconcile.md

 ### Create a Reconciliation document

-The reconciliation is for store reconciliations (physical counting), useful for real-world inventories and establishing an opening balance.
+The reconciliation is for store reconciliations (physical counting), useful for real-world inventories, and establishing an opening balance.

 #### Navigation